4k4xs4pH1r3/offensive-security/Linux/SA.md

     host -v -T 192.168.1.37

-# Show Operating System of a host
+# Show the Operating System of a host

     host -v -V 192.168.1.37